sookinoby/mxnet-ccn-samples/README.md

 X_train, y_train = train['features'], train['labels']
 X_valid, y_valid = valid['features'], valid['labels']
 ```
 We are loading the data from a stored NumPy array.
-In this array, the data is split between train and test set.
+In this array, the data is split between train, validation and test set.
 The train set contains the features of 39209 images of size 332 with 3 (R,G,B) channels.
 As a result, the NumPy array dimension is of 39209 * 32 X 32 X 3 array.
+We will only be using train set and validation set in this notebook.
+We will use real images from interenet to test our model.

 So X_train is of dimension 39209 * 32 X 32 X 3.
 The y_train is of dimesion 392091 and contains a number between 0-43 for each image.